avoidwork/dom-router/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/dom-router.svg)](http://travis-ci.org/avoidwork/dom-router)

-Imagine you didn't have to write a bunch of JavaScript to get a slick, progressively enhanced interface! `dom-router` is a URL hash to DOM router which automatically, & intelligently toggles visibility of `Elements` based on `hashchange` events.
+Imagine you didn't have to write a bunch of JavaScript to get a slick, progressively enhanced interface! `dom-router` is a URL hash to DOM router which automatically, & intelligently toggles visibility of `Elements` based on `popstate` events.

 This provides a clean separation of concerns, and progressive enhancement in a simple library.
 You can write clean HTML,